storeon/storeon/README.md

 If Storeon store has to be full type safe the event types declaration interface has to be delivered as second type to `createStore` function.
+(In order to work properly for imports, it is considering adding `allowSyntheticDefaultImports: true` to `tsconfig.json`)

 ```typescript
 import createStore, { Module, StoreonEvents } from 'storeon'